jjakubec/flight-viewer-level1/README.md

 This command will execute all the tests in the project.

+## API Documentation

+For available endpoints and detailed API usage, refer to the Swagger documentation (swagger.json).

 ## Notes

 The application returns HTTP status messages in Czech language to provide user-friendly responses in Postman and other API testing tools.